ghc-proposals/ghc-proposals/proposals/0000-rebindable-application.rst

 **TBD**

 Depending on the anticipated difficulty (hacking on GHC is rather new to me), I could potentially volunteer to implement this.
-However, given some of the magic involved, it might be wiser to have someone with more experience handle it.